 Let's start at the beginning

 Okay, so you're no Maggie Beer, but cooking in isolation doesn't have to be a drag.
 Get creative in the kitchen with some of our top Love Food Hate Waste recipes.
 Try our no-fuss fried rice, which is good for beginners and a handy way of using up those leftover veggies and any excess rice sitting in your fridge.
-Once you're feeling a bit more confident, our waste-free sweet stir-fry is sure to have your family singing your praises.

 You don't need friends for salad

 Want to treat yourself to something sweet without the added guilt?
 Try making your own healthy frozen fruit blocks or homemade ice-cream out of overripe bananas.
-Not only is this an excellent way of using up excess fruit in your fridge, they're also free from artifical flavours and preservatives.
+Not only is this an excellent way of using up excess fruit in your fridge, they're also free from artificial flavours and preservatives.

 Kitchen fun for the kids

 Cooking is a great way to keep the kids entertained too.
 Our easy-peasy banana bread recipe is sure to be a hit among big and little chefs alike.
 Bananas are one of Brisbane's most wasted household foods, so feel good about the waste you save when you cook this recipe, while licking the wooden spoon.

 There are so many possibilities for kitchen creativity and using up leftover food without waste.
 Check out more Love Food Hate Waste ideas and let your imagination run free.
 And remember, next time you're topping up the pantry, show a little local love and grab your groceries from your neighbourhood traders.